Long-Range Magnetic Order in Structurally Embedded Mesospin Metamaterials: Conclusions and Outlook

 In reciprocal space, sharp structural and magnetic Bragg peaks testify to the high morphological uniformity of the implanted array.
 The scattering envelope obtained demonstrates that implantation overcomes the disorder and variability inherent to lithographic patterning, enabling access to quantitatively interpretable structure–factor regimes that might have been previously inaccessible in artificial spin systems.
 Comprehensive modeling provides valuable insight that will be instrumental in future sample design and experimental strategy, enabling optimized use of available scattering geometries and detector configurations.

 These results establish ion implantation as a scalable, additive approach to realize self-organized magnetic order in structurally coherent metamaterials.
-The coupling between magnetic and morphological coherence provides a pathway toward functional platforms for spin-resolved and photon-mediated phenomena, including spin–photon coupling, orbital-angular-momentum scattering, and magneto-optical interference in structured media \cite{OAM_ASI_PRL, McCarterMargaretR.2023Arcp}.
+The coupling between magnetic and morphological coherence provides a pathway toward functional platforms for spin-resolved and photon-mediated phenomena, including spin--photon coupling, orbital-angular-momentum scattering, and magneto-optical interference in structured media \cite{OAM_ASI_PRL, McCarterMargaretR.2023Arcp}.
 More broadly, the spontaneous emergence of the ground state in an as-fabricated system highlights a potentially useful paradigm in artificial magnetism: magnetic metamaterials that evolve toward their ordered configurations during synthesis.
-Furthermore, ion implantation offers a unique avenue for engineering directly both structural and functional properties.
-Through careful selection of ion species and fluence, it can become possible to tailor locally parameters such as magnetic anisotropy, ordering temperature, and moment magnitude: \cite{StromPetter2022Soft, VantarakiChristina2024Mmbi, Vantaraki_inhomogeneities}properties that are typically fixed in lithographically defined systems.
+Furthermore, ion implantation offers a unique avenue for directly engineering both structural and functional properties.
+Through careful selection of ion species, implantation energy and fluence, it becomes possible to tailor local magnetic anisotropy, ordering temperature, and moment magnitude \cite{StromPetter2022Soft, VantarakiChristina2024Mmbi, Vantaraki_inhomogeneities}---parameters that are typically less independently tunable in lithographically defined systems.
 Intriguingly, one could envisage extending this concept toward multi-ion or spatially graded 3D architectures, where controlled implantation profiles generate programmable magnetic functionalities or coupled responses across multiple length scales and dimensions.
 This capability establishes ion implantation not merely as a fabrication route but as a materials design tool for spatially resolved control of emergent magnetic and electronic behavior.
 Such systems have the potential to bridge the gap between materials design and dynamic self-organization, offering different opportunities for reconfigurable logic, magnonic information processing \cite{MR_RC_ASIs_2023, Gartside_RC, Gliders_Folven_2025}, and optical or scattering-based read-out schemes \cite{Opt_RC_IEEE_2019, Opt_RC_LSA_2025} in unconventional computing architectures \cite{Folven_computation, Penty_IJUC_2023}.